humzahkiani/rails-mermaid_erd_markdown/README.md

     output_path: 'app/ERD.md' # Set output path of ERDs, default: 'app/ERD.md'
     split_output: false, # Generates individual ERDs for each model with a specified depth, default: false
     relationship_depth: 1 # Configured depth of individual ERD model generation, default: 1
+    ignored_models: # Models to be filtered out of all ERDs (case-sensitive)
+        - Article
+        - Comment

 ```

 If your entity diagram is too large to be displayed you can set a `split_output` configuration to `true` to generate multiple ERD files based on each model in your project.

+Or you can specify the models to be filtered out of the ERDs using `ignored_models`

 You can also set a `relationship_depth` configuration to include more than 1 level (the default) of associations in each document.